 We have developed a new training exercise that tests your ability to distinguish between finer and finer increments of light versus dark.
-By adding this new exercise, Vizual Edge now has 8 different training exercises, making the Edge Trainer the most complete vision training technology.
+By adding this new exercise, Vizual Edge now has 9 exercises in total, making the Edge Trainer the most complete vision training technology.

 Contrast sensitivity is a very important measure of visual function, especially in situations of low light, fog, or glare, when the contrast between objects and their background often is reduced.
 Driving at night is an example of an activity that requires good contrast sensitivity for safety.